Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Biscotti design

 Distributed ledgers are constructed by appending read-only blocks to a chain structure and disseminating blocks using a gossip protocol.
 Each block maintains a pointer to its previous block as a cryptographic hash of the contents in that block.

 Each block in Biscotti (Figure ~\ref{fig:block}) contains, in addition to the previous block hash pointer, an aggregate ($\Delta w$) of SGD updates from multiple peers and a snapshot of the global model $w_t$ at iteration $t$.
 Newly appended blocks to the ledger store the aggregated updates $\sum \Delta w_i$ of multiple peers.
-Each block also contains a list of commitments for each peer $i$'s update $COMM~(\Delta w_i)$ for privacy and verifiability.
-These commitments provide privacy by hiding the individual updates, yet can be homomorphically combined to verify that the update to the global model by the aggregator $\sum \Delta w_i$ was computed honestly.
-The following equality holds if the list of committed updates equal the aggregate sum:
+To verify that the aggregate was honestly computed, individual updates need to be made part of the block.
+However, storing them would leak information about private training data of the individuals.
+We solve this problem by using polynomial commitments.~\cite{Aniket:2010}.
+Polynomial commitments take an SGD update and map it to a point on an elliptic curve. (see Appendix ~\ref{sec:crypto} for details).
+By including a list of commitments for each peer $i$'s update $COMM~(\Delta w_i)$ in the block, we can provide both privacy and verifiability of the aggregate.
+The commitments provide privacy by hiding the individual updates yet can be homomorphically combined to verify that the update to the global model by the aggregator $\sum \Delta w_i$ was computed honestly.
+The following equality holds if the list of committed updates equals the aggregate sum:

 The training process continues for a specified number of iterations $T$ upon which the learning process is terminated and each peer extracts the global model from the final block.